julesjazz/grapefruitlab/content/print/pity-fear.md

 I have depression.

 **Mia:**
 The songs she writes.
-There’s so much pain and terror, and humor and beauty in that sound!
+There’s so much pain and terror, but also humor and beauty in that sound!

 **Josie:**
 Sometimes I just want it all to stop, you know?
 So I bang my head against the wall.
 But then people freak out.
 It’s a whole thing.